 Language

 Language, and how we use it, is extremely important.
-We want to talk about autism in a way that is respectful, positive and acceptable to the autism community, however there is not one agreed way to do this.
+We want to talk about autism in a way that is respectful, positive and acceptable to the autism community, however there is not one agreed way to do this across all languages.

+People’s preference is a personal choice, but it is incredibly important we respect their preference.
 Some people like the term “autistic person”, some prefer “person with autism” and others use “on the autism (or autistic) spectrum”.
-This can vary depending on who you are talking to: autistic people, their family and friends and professionals may all use different language, and this can also vary depending on location and culture.
-We therefore have to recognise that whichever terms we use will be acceptable for some but not others.
+This can vary depending on who you are talking to.
+Autistic people, their family and friends and professionals may all use different languages, and this can also vary depending on location and culture.
+We therefore recognise that the terms we recommend will be acceptable for some but not others.

 Research on Language About Autism